comolo/contao-supertheme/README.md

 At the bottom of the page you now can select Javascript and Coffeescript files.
 ![JS Selector](https://raw.github.com/comolo/contao-supertheme/relaunch/docs/step1-2.png)

-***Hint:*** *By dragging the items, you can change the order they get later included in the page.*
+***Hint:*** *By dragging the items, you can change the order they get later combined.*

 ### 2.)
 Optional: Assign assets to a page
-You can assign assets to a single page as well.
-Just edit a page and go to the Expert section.
+You can assign assets to just a single page as well.
+Just edit a page and go to the "Expert" section.
 Now you should the External Coffee-/Javascript select-field.

 ### 3.)
-That´s it.
+That´s it
 Refresh your frontend page and have a look at the html markup.

 ![Markup CSS](https://raw.github.com/comolo/contao-supertheme/relaunch/docs/step3-1.png)